revsys/django-test-plus/README.md

     self.assert_http_200_ok(response)
 ```

-Django-test-plus provides a majority of the status codes assertions for you.
-The status assertions
-can be found in their own [mixin](https://github.com/revsys/django-test-plus/blob/main/test_plus/status_codes.py)
-and should be searchable if you're using an IDE like pycharm.
-It should be noted that in previous
+Django-test-plus provides **62 different HTTP status code assertions** covering the complete range of standard HTTP status codes.
+The status assertions can be found in their own [mixin](https://github.com/revsys/django-test-plus/blob/main/test_plus/status_codes.py) and should be searchable if you're using an IDE like PyCharm.
-versions, django-test-plus had assertion methods in the pattern of `response_###()`, which are still
-available but have since been deprecated.
-See below for a list of those methods.

-Each of the assertion methods takes an optional Django test client `response` and a string `msg` argument
-that, if specified, is used as the error message when a failure occurs.
-The methods,
-`assert_http_301_moved_permanently` and `assert_http_302_found` also take an optional `url` argument that
-if passed, will check to make sure the `response.url` matches.
+Each of the assertion methods takes an optional Django test client `response` and a string `msg` argument that, if specified, is used as the error message when a failure occurs.
+The methods `assert_http_301_moved_permanently` and `assert_http_302_found` also take an optional `url` argument that if passed, will check to make sure the `response.url` matches.

 If it's available, the `assert_http_###_<status_name>` methods will use the last response.
-So you
-can do:
+So you can do:

 ```python
 def test_status(self):